zackgithuboriginal/trestore-milestone-project-4/README.md

 #### Imagery

 Imagery is used in a few places throughout the website.
-On the home page and the progress blog, there is a large svg icon of a tree which is used to create a visual representation of the website's relationship to nature and to woodlands.
-Along this sime line, the basket icon is an icon of a branch to represent the fact that the basket is going to be containing trees and seeds and to give a visual feeback of that to the user.
-Additionally in the login and register pages there is a large background image of a tree backlit by the sky.
+On the home page and the progress blog, there is a large SVG icon of a tree which is used to create a visual representation of the website's relationship to nature and woodlands.
+Along this same line, the basket icon is an icon of a branch to represent the fact that the basket is going to be containing trees and seeds and to give visual feedback of that to the user.
+Additionally in the login and register pages, there is a large background image of a tree backlit by the sky.
 These images were all used alongside the colour design to create a sense of the brand of the website.

 The other images in use in the design are ones that can be uploaded with products or with progress posts.
-In order to create a more engaging experience when browsing and reading progres posts, site admins can upload images that will be at the top and center of the post card.
+To create a more engaging experience when browsing and reading progress posts, site admins can upload images that will be at the top and centre of the postcard.
 Additionally with regards to products images can be uploaded to display to the user what the product will look like, and create a more comprehensive and informed shopping experience.

 ### Wireframes